primal-lang/sdk/README.md

 # Dry
-**Dry** is a general-purpose, high-level, esoteric programming language.
+**Dry** is a declararive, purely functional, esoteric programming language.
 Although **Dry** is a general purpose language, it's mostly intended to be used as a tool for learning functional programming.

-## Characteristics
-* Declarative
-* Purely functional
-* Minimalist syntax
-* Interpreted

 TODO
 - Allow negative numbers